-Recall that our threat model (§2.3) assumes that the server is controlled by a malicious adversary.
+Recall that our threat model ($\S 2.3$) assumes that the server is controlled by the adversary.
 However, in some cases, the server is actually honest and wants to obtain a meaningful result-this motivates the need of having the protocol be robust against malicious clients in addition to the other security properties.
-Here we discuss two types of robustness: 1) guaranteed output delivery, where the protocol always outputs the correct result even if some clients are malicious; 2) detect-and-abort, where incorrect output (if already computed) can be detected but the protocol will not output the correct result.
-Clearly the first notion is stronger.

-In Section 3.2, we discussed that in BBGLR, when the server is honest, a malicious client may cause the output to be wrong or the protocol to abort: a malicious client changes the received share of a secret, and the server may not reconstruct the secret (in which case the protocol aborts) or the server may reconstruct to different secret.
-Or a malicious client does not use the established pairwise secret in the setup phase to mask the input vector.
-The protocol we give in Section 4 has neither type of robustness for the same reason as in BBGLR, but we provide an extension such that malicious behaviors of the clients can be detected, though it does not have guaranteed output delivery.
+In Section 3.2, we discussed that in BBGLR, when the server is honest, a malicious client who deviates from the protocol may cause the output to be wrong or the protocol to abort (without being detected).
+The attack is simple: a malicious client changes the received share of a secret, and if the server cannot reconstruct the secret then the protocol aborts; or the server may reconstruct to another secret.
+The protocol we give in Section 4 does not have robustness for the same reason as in BBGLR, but we provide an extension such that the malicious behavior of the clients can be detected.
 The full description of the extension is given in Appendix E.1.

-As a result, the extended protocol, if terminates, always output the correct sum, i.e., the sum of the inputs from clients who participated; or it aborts, in which case the server detects that the output is incorrectly computed (but it cannot detect which client is malicious).
-That said, we want to emphasize that this notion of security is not practically meaningful at the moment since malicious clients are free to provide any input they want (see the paragraph on input correctness in §2.4).
-However, it could become important in the future: if there is ever some mechanism that could confirm the validity of clients' inputs (e.g., [10,50]), then this additional guarantee would ensure that an honest server always gets valid outputs even if malicious clients exist in the system.
+As a result, the extended protocol always terminates with the correct output (i.e., the sum of the inputs from clients who participated) when the server is honest; if the server is malicious, then the protocol either aborts or outputs a sum from at least $(1 - \delta - \eta)|S_t|$ clients.
+That said, we want to emphasize that this difference in security is not practically meaningful at the moment since malicious clients are free to provide any input they want (see the paragraph on input correctness in §2.4).
+However, it could become important in the future: if there is ever some mechanism that could confirm the validity of clients' inputs, then this additional guarantee would ensure that an honest server always gets valid outputs even if malicious clients exist in the system.